sakshi193/Tableau_Sports_FIFA-18/README.md

 # Tableau_Sports_FIFA-18

  ## Worksheets
- #### In the first sheet, we have calculated total percent of usage of a particular mobile operating system.
+ #### In the first sheet, we have calculated the club-wise wage.
- #### In the second sheet, we have displayed mobile operating system and it's percentage in the pie-chart/donut format.
+ #### In the second sheet, we have displayed potential of player as per his position because position may also matter for increasing the chances of winning in the
- #### Next is the discinct count of mobile os.
+      game.
- #### Then comes different operating system and it's percent of usage.
+ #### Next is the age-wise aggregation to see whether players become more aggresive with the incresed age or not.
- #### Lastly comes the year-wise distribution of the mobile os data.
+ #### Then comes nationality-wise potential, which shows which nation is doing better in fifa world cup.

 ## Dashboard
- #### We have combined all these worksheets and displayed overall analysis of the data.
+ #### We have combined all these worksheets and displayed overall analysis of the fifa data here.